Why loose leaf tea

 Like with wine, there are many variations of tea.
 Variations in taste as well as price.
-Similar to the grapes with which wine is made, tea leaves have their own harvest time, optimal weather conditions, and other factors that result in the many sensations and experiences which rich tea can bring forth.
-Furthermore, similarly to wine, some teas are meant to be drank within months while others are sometimes kept for decades to develop.
+Like the grapes with which wine is made, tea leaves have their own harvest time, optimal weather conditions, and other factors that result in the many sensations and experiences that rich tea can bring forth.
+Furthermore, similarly to wine, some teas are meant to be drunk within months while others are sometimes kept for decades to develop.

-Many people have the misconception that in order to enjoy quality tea one must spend a hefty amount of money and have an extensive prior knowledge and understanding of tea in order to enjoy it.
-We would like to break this belief.
+Many people have the misconception that in order to enjoy quality tea, one must spend a hefty amount of money and have extensive prior knowledge and understanding of tea.
+We want to break this belief.
 Of course, better quality often begets a higher price, but this doesn't mean that one must compromise quality for affordability.
-Nor do you have to be a sommelier in order to enjoy tea.
+Nor do you have to be a sommelier to enjoy tea.

 If the taste is present – you will feel it.
-As time passes you will begin to recognize the many notes in the bouquet, feel the nuances, and taste the slightest subtleties.
-You will become more keen and your expertise will increase naturally.
-But until then, you don’t need to be an expert in order to simply savor rich taste and pleasant aroma.
+As time passes, you will begin to recognize the many notes in the bouquet, feel the nuances, and taste the slightest subtleties.
+You will become keener, and your expertise will increase naturally.
+But until then, you don't need to be an expert to savor the rich taste and pleasant aroma.